elliotdickison/elm-firebase/README.md

 This API diverges from the original Firebase API in some areas:

 - The elm-firebase API does not surface Firebase's `Reference` or `Snapshot` objects.
 Instead, data paths are specified using plain strings and data is returned as `Json.Encode.Value` structures that are decoded into whatever shape is needed by the user.
 This simplifies the database API a good deal while only sacrificing a few convenience functions such as `Reference.parent` or `Snapshot.key`.
-- elm-firebase offers separate database APIs for querying non-list data and data that is structured as a list.
-This reduces ambiguity that exists in the original Firebase API due to:
+- elm-firebase offers separate database APIs for querying list data and non-list data.
+This removes the ambiguity that exists in the original Firebase API around querying lists (e.g. the issue where list data can be accessed via the generic `Snapshot.val` method, which does not respect the sort parameter).
-  - the fact that query parameters can be applied to any query (despite only being useful for list data)
-  - the implicit dependencies between query parameters (e.g. a filter parameter is only effective after applying a sort)
-  - the implicit dependency between the sort parameter and the function used to access the data (`Snapshot.val` is not sorted, `Snapshot.forEach` is)
-  - the heuristics Firebase uses to determine whether `Snapshot.val` should return an array or an object
-- Database "priorities" are omitted from elm-firebase.
+- The database `Priority` feature is omitted from elm-firebase.
 This feature exists in Firebase primarily for backwards compatibility, and can be replaced with the `OrderByChild` list query functionality.